quickey/quickey/README.md

 const createQuickey = Quickey.core.createQuickey;

-// First, create a new Quickey const quickey = createQuickey();
+// First, create a new Quickey instance const quickey = createQuickey();

 // Adding actions to your quickey is simple as